≡ Menu

 Teaching Jobs in Private School Versus Public School

-Teaching jobs in a private school versus a public school vary.
+Teaching jobs in private schools versus public schools vary.
 Let’s discuss the pros and cons and the differences.

-There will be a few different teacher job interview questions depending on what school you have applied to when it comes to your job search.
+There will be a few different teacher job interview questions depending on what school you have applied to for your job search.

-Once you’ve received your teaching degree, the next step is deciding where you want to teach.
-This includes the location of the school and what classes you want to teach.
+Once you’ve received your teaching degree, the next step is deciding where to teach.
+This includes the school’s location and the classes you want to teach.

 Once you’ve decided, one major question remains: should you teach in a private or public school?

-There are differences between the public and private schooling systems, each having its own pros and cons.
+There are differences between the public and private schooling systems, each with pros and cons.
 Understanding these differences will help you make that final decision.

 Differences Between Private School Versus Public School

-There are five main differences in public and private schooling: professional education levels, class size and control, student base, educational curriculum, and teacher’s pay.
-Based on your goals as a teacher, these variations may determine your motivation and how you choose to employ your set of skills.
+There are five main differences between public and private schooling: professional education levels, class size and control, student base, educational curriculum, and teacher pay.
+Based on your goals as a teacher, these variations may determine your motivation and how you choose to employ your skills.

 There are benefits of working in an independent learning facility you may not be aware of, but things could pose a concern.